 The salmon bead rig that I have found to be the most productive on most rivers is the same as what I use for steelhead.

 This rig can be adjusted for multiple depths.
 You can add more weights and more length as needed.

 It is best to keep the bead 1.5″ to 2 inches up from the hook.
-You can secure the bead to the line with various methods but most angler prefer to use what is call bead pegs.
+You can secure the bead to the line with various methods but most anglers prefer to use what is called bead pegs.

 Bead pegs are thin soft plastic or rubber that look similar to a toothpick.
 They can come in many colors including clear.